ChickenKyiv/stripe-recurring-membership/README.md

 # Node Stripe Membership SaaS

-This project is a boilerplate express app for creating a membership/subscription site with [Stripe](https://stripe.com), [Mailgun](https://mailgun.com/signup), mongodb and swig.
+This project using a boilerplate express app for creating a membership/subscription site with [Stripe](https://stripe.com), mongodb and swig.
 Inspired by [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter) and [RailsApps/rails-stripe-membership-saas](https://github.com/RailsApps/rails-stripe-membership-saas).
 It also handles stripe webhooks.

 Check out the [demo](https://node-stripe-membership-saas.herokuapp.com/dashboard)!